Skip to content

 KeyTypeDefaultRequiredDescription

-multienvstringnonenoRun a custom command and add set environment variables according to the result
+multienvstringnonenoRun a custom command and add printed environment variables

-The result of the executed command must have a fixed format: EnvVar1Name=value1,EnvVar2Name=value2,EnvVar3Name=value3
+The output of the command execution must have the following format: EnvVar1Name=value1,EnvVar2Name=value2,EnvVar3Name=value3

-The name-value pairs in the result are added as environment variables if success is true otherwise the workflow execution stops with error and the errorMessage is getting displayed.
+The name-value pairs in the output are added as environment variables if command execution is successful, otherwise the workflow execution is interrupted with an error and the errorMessage is returned.

 Notes